Skip to main content

 Septic Services in Princeton, TX

-Princeton is one of the fastest-growing cities in the United States.
-U.S. Census Bureau estimates put its 2024 population at 37,019, up from 17,569 in 2020, a 30.6% annual growth rate that ranked it as the fastest-growing city in America for 2023-2024.
-That growth reflects Princeton's appeal as an affordable alternative to pricier DFW suburbs, with a median home price around $325,000 and newer construction throughout the area.
+Princeton is one of the fastest-growing cities in the United States, with a population that has exploded from about 6,800 in 2010 to over 37,000 today.
+That growth rate of over 30% annually reflects Princeton's appeal as an affordable alternative to pricier DFW suburbs, with a median home price around $325,000 and newer construction throughout the area.

 That explosive growth directly affects septic demand.
 New subdivisions are going up faster than municipal sewer infrastructure can expand, meaning thousands of new homes are being built on septic systems.
-Roughly 20% of new Texas homes use septic systems, according to the Texas Groundwater Protection Committee.
 At the same time, the area's original rural properties still rely on aging systems installed decades ago.
 The Blackland Prairie clay that underlies all of Collin County adds another layer of complexity.

 Princeton's mix of brand-new subdivisions and established rural properties creates diverse septic service needs, from new construction installations to maintenance of systems that have been operating for 30+ years.